Preserving cherry tomatoes doesn’t get much easier than this!

 I recommend going all out to finish them, covering them with the best olive oil you can afford.

-Another way to preserve your tomatoes without canning is my Easy Pickled Cherry Tomatoes.
+More recipes to preserve your cherry tomatoes are my Easy Pickled Cherry Tomatoes.
 They’re bright and zingy, the perfect addition to salads, rice bowls, or toast.
+Or my No-Peel Tomato Jam, which is sweet and savory with loads of flavor from spices like ginger, black pepper, and smoked paprika!

 I’ve been pushing off fall since I flipped the calendar to September, hanging on to summer as long as I possibly be can, but there’s a point where there’s no denying that it’s here.
 In Minnesota, September is perfection.
 This week I pulled out a light sweater and wore leggings every day, much to my heart’s content.
 I felt like snuggling, baking and braising.
 Our internal clocks just know.